-18 I will read it out, even though it is rather longer than most matter I would normally19 read out to a court, but it is worthy of attention in what it says:
+I will read it out, even though it is rather longer than most matters I would normally read out to a court, but it is worthy of attention in what it says:

 The Parties shall, in accordance with article 10, take into consideration in the implementation of the commitments of the Convention the situation of Parties, particularly developing country Parties, with economies that are vulnerable to the adverse effects of the implementation of measures to respond to climate change.
-This applies notably to Parties with economies that are highly dependent on income generated from the production, processing and export, and/or consumption of fossil fuels and associated energy-intensive products and/or the use of fossil fuels for which such Parties have serious difficulties in switching to alternatives.
+This applies notably to Parties with economies that are highly dependent on income generated from the production, processing and export, and/or consumption of fossil fuels and associated energy-intensive products and/or the use of fossil fuels for which such Parties have serious difficulties in switching to alternatives.32

-In seeking to provide a harmonious interpretation of UNCLOS, article 193 should be read having regard to the commitments made in article 4(10) of the Framework

-33 Convention on Climate Change, which I have just read out.
-This is further supported

-34 by the United Nations General Assembly resolution on ensuring access to

-35 affordable, reliable, sustainable, and modern energy for all, which was adopted by 36 consensus in 2022.
+In seeking to provide a harmonious interpretation of UNCLOS, article 193 should be read having regard to the commitments made in article 4(10) of the Framework Convention on Climate Change, which I have just read out.
+This is further supported by the United Nations General Assembly resolution on ensuring access to affordable, reliable, sustainable, and modern energy for all, which was adopted by consensus in 2022.33

-Developing States should not be placed in a position where they are forced to choose between the protection of the global marine environment, and the protection and advancement of its nation and people.
-The rights and obligations of States, in https://legal.un.org/diplomaticconferences/1973\los/docs/english/vol\2/a\conf62\c3\sr7.pdf United Nations Framework Convention on Climate Change (signed 9 May 1992, entered into force 21 March 1994) 1771 UNTS 107, article 4(10).

-- 41 this regard, should account for various factors.
-This includes the level of - 42 development of each nation in accordance with their common but differentiated
+A developing State should not be placed in a position where it is forced to choose between the protection of the global marine environment, and the protection and advancement of its nation and people.
+The rights and obligations of States, in this regard, should account for various factors.
+This includes the level of development of each nation in accordance with its common but differentiated responsibilities and respective capabilities, in light of different national circumstances.

-&lt;sup>40 United Nations Convention on the Law of the Sea (Myron H. Nordquist et al. eds.
+30 United Nations Convention on the Law of the Sea (Myron H. Nordquist et al. eds.
 2013), vol I, p.
-43. Third United Nations Conference on the Law of the Sea, Third Committee, A/CONF.62/C.3/SR.7, par.
+43. 31 Third United Nations Conference on the Law of the Sea, Third Committee, A/CONF.62/C.3/SR.7, par.
 30, available at: